Babillina2/Babillina2/README.md

 # 👋 Hello!
 Welcome to my Github profile.
 ## My name is Barbara Lima and my nickname is "Babillina2"!

-### 🔭 I’m currently working on update my skills
+### 🔭 I’m currently working on update my skills, learning new technologies and finding a middleware between my personal and professional life.
 ### 👯 I’m looking to collaborate on Rasec's IT
 ### 😄 Pronouns: She - her

-# 📫 How to reach me:
+# 👀 How to reach me:

 <div>
 <a href="https://www.youtube.com/seu-canal-youtube-aqui" target="_blank"><img loading="lazy" src="https://img.shields.io/badge/YouTube-FF0000?style=for-the-badge&logo=youtube&logoColor=white" target="_blank"></a>